The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Goðafoss waterfall and the two rocks

-After the conversion at Þingvellir, the ministers of King Olav then baptized some of the heathens in cold water in Öxará river at Þingvellir.
+After the conversion at Þingvellir, the ministers of King Olav then baptized some of the heathens in cold water in the Öxará river at Þingvellir.

 Krosslaug pool in Lundarreykjadalur West-Iceland